king525dev/Taskmaster/extras/Documentation.md

 - Run the application to test it and enjoy

 ## Features
-You may read the features for each respective page and use the [screenshots](#screenshots) below as references
+You may read the features for each respective page and use the [screenshots](#screenshots) below as references.
+The details for the demo account used in the screenshots are stated below:

+ **Email:** oliver@fakemail.com

+ **Password:** qwerty

 #### Sign-up and Sign-in
 The sign-up and sign and sign in pages work like a normal sign up and sign in with [Firebase Email and Password rules](https://firebase.google.com/docs/auth/web/password-auth)